Hey guys, tell me a little bit about yourself and what Layplan is all about?

 Lavinia: Yeah, so it's just having to ask them to wait.
 They're just so shook that it takes so long.

-Talia:- and were making it!
+Talia:- and we’re making it!
 We're literally making it ourselves haha!

 You don't see what goes on behind the scenes right!